Workshop registration form and cancellation policy appear at the bottom of this page.

 Fee: Guild members $30 half-day, $50 full day (non-members $35 & $55)

 Bring your lunch!
 Click here for flyer: 2018 Workshop Tatting & Advanced

 Pat Zannier – email@example.com

 DATE: Sunday, March 4 (snow date March 25) TIME: 9:30 – 3:30

 LOCATION: Boyle Community Centre, 530 Charlotte Street, London

 This workshop is suitable for all levels of weavers, using simple weaving and hand techniques plus application of steam to produce cloth with permanent pleats.
-A four shaft loom is recommended, although 8 shafts also work well.
+A four shaft loom is recommended, 8 shafts also work.
 We will learn how to weave patterns on a plain weave base and then transform your cloth.
-You will produce a sample in class, then participants can continue at home to weave a scarf.
+You will produce a sample in class, then continue at home to weave a scarf.

-There will be demonstrations for finishing pleated edges, as well as discussion for further exploration of woven pleats and textures.
+There will be a demonstration of finishing pleated edges and discussion for further exploration of woven pleats and textures.

-A material list for equipment and yarns plus loom set-up instructions will be provided.
-Suggested warp is yarn suitable for a scarf, such as 2/8 tencel, 2/8 bamboo or 2/10 mercerized cotton.
-Weft yarn will include 2/16 orlec yarn and 2/16 bamboo and will be provided with a $5.00 material fee.
+You supply your own 4 or 8 shaft table loom.
+A material list for yarns and loom set-up will be provided upon registration and payment.
+Suggested warp: yarn suitable for a scarf, such as 2/8 tencel, 2/8 bamboo or 2/10 mercerized cotton.
+Sett: 20 epi.
+Weft yarn will include 2/16 orlec yarn and 2/16 bamboo and will be provided in lots of colours ($5 material fee).